Oneflow-Inc/libai/docs/source/tutorials/Model Zoo.md

 ## Parallelism Mode in LiBai
-In LiBai, a collection of parallel training strategies is provided:
+A collection of parallel training strategies are supported in LiBai:
 - **Data Parallel Training**
 - **Tensor Parallel Training**
 - **Pipeline Parallel Training**

-You can read oneflow official [tutorial](https://docs.oneflow.org/en/master/parallelism/01_introduction.html) to understand the basic conception about parallelization techniques.
+You can refer to oneflow official [tutorial](https://docs.oneflow.org/en/master/parallelism/01_introduction.html) for better understanding the basic conception about parallelization techniques.

 ## Supported Model in LiBai